oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

    >  ```
    >  cmake .. -DFPGA_DEVICE=<FPGA device family or FPGA part number>
    >  ```
-   > This tutorial only uses the IP Authoring flow and does not support targeting an explicit FPGA board variant and BSP.
+   > This tutorial only uses the IP Authoring flow since Intel does not ship a BSP that supports a dedicated interface for accessing a `device global`.

 3. Compile the design.
 (The provided targets match the recommended development flow.)